robchendev/FRET/README.md

 ## Deployment

 If you want to use this bot for your own personal use, the method of deployment is up to you.
-I'm personally self-hosting F.R.E.T. on a VPS.
+I'm personally self-hosting FRET on a VPS.

-Do note: Make sure F.R.E.T.'s role is higher than any of the roles you plan to give using F.R.E.T., I haven't yet made any error checking for this so your F.R.E.T. will just terminate if it encounters this error.
-The hierarchy of F.R.E.T. won't affect your server because it'll only have the permissions you set for it, no matter how high it is on the role hierarchy.
+Do note: Make sure FRET's role is higher than any of the roles you plan to give using FRET, I haven't yet made any error checking for this so your FRET will just terminate if it encounters this error.
+The hierarchy of FRET won't affect your server because it'll only have the permissions you set for it, no matter how high it is on the role hierarchy.

-F.R.E.T. needs the permission to manage messages since it will be deleting messages to clear up the chat whenever someone invokes a command incorrectly or sends a message in the wrong channel.
+FRET needs the permission to manage messages since it will be deleting messages to clear up the chat whenever someone invokes a command incorrectly or sends a message in the wrong channel.

 ### Developer's Configuration
 Under the folder `configurations` you'll notice a file named `flux.prod.json`.
 This file contains IDs used in Discord for your bot, guild, roles, channels, etc. You may create a `flux.dev.json` file in the same folder by copying `flux.prod.json` to change all of the IDs and test everything in your own server.
 This is your personal development configuration and it will be ignored.
 Be careful not to modify the `flux.prod.json` file.
 Any pull requests modifying it without explicit permission in the focal issue of the PR will be closed without merging.